-In recent years, the concept of ‘training vacations’ has become increasingly popular.
-More and more people are heading over to Southeast Asia to train at some of the world’s best gyms, as well as visit a new country and immerse themselves in the local culture.
+In recent years, the concept of “training vacations” has become increasingly popular.
+More and more people are heading to Southeast Asia to train at some of the world’s best gyms, as well as visit a new country and immerse themselves in the local culture.

 Typically, a lot of new vacation-goers feel a little nervous stepping into a these training camps, and may have a few questions concerning their experience.

-That’s why we have put together this beginner’s guide to martial arts training vacations, including some very valuable input from Bali MMA head coach, Don Carlo-Clauss, and Team Quest Thailand owner, Ian Cartwright.
+That is why we have put together this beginner’s guide to martial arts training vacations, including some very valuable input from Bali MMA head coach, Don Carlo-Clauss.

 Keep An Open Mind

-When attending these world-class training camps, whether it is at Evolve MMA, Bali MMA, Team Quest Thailand, or any other gym in the region, the main concern should be enjoying yourself, all while picking up some new techniques.
+When attending these world-class training camps, the main concern should be enjoying yourself, all while picking up some new techniques.

 “People always have lots of questions.
-My best advice is to keep an open mind, and focus on learning and having fun,” Carlo-Clauss explains.
-“The best way to learn is to get in there and give it a try, so do not be shy or nervous.”
+My best advice is to keep an open mind, and focus on learning and having fun,” Carlo-Clauss says.
+“The best way to learn is to get in there and give it a try – so do not be shy or nervous.”